hemanta212/blogger-cli/docs/workflow.md

-# Intended workflow for blogger-cli
+# Recommended workflow for blogger-cli
 Naturally you won't have more than 2/3 blog's to manage (Although you can manage how much blog you like).
 Your blogs are accessible globally.
 You do not need to be in your blog's folder.